 Now, let’s fund out the amount of tax payable:

 Long Term Capital Gains Tax is NIL.
 That is, you don’t have to pay any tax on your gains if you sell your units after 12 months of purchase.
-Short Term Capital Gain Tax is flat 15% on the amount of profits.
+(UPDATE: As of 1st April 2018 LTCG tax on equity oriented funds has been changed to 10% over gains of ₹1,00,000.
+For details click here) Short Term Capital Gain Tax is flat 15% on the amount of profits.

 Short Term Capital Gains tax is as per your income slab.
 This means that all short term gains are added to your income and taxed accordingly i.e if you fall under 10% tax bracket you have to pay 10% tax on your capital gains if you fall under 30% tax bracket you pay 30% tax on such gains and so on.